- Get Started

 - Write Code

-The main data structure used by Tin Can to describe tracked experiences is called a statement.
-This structure is defined explicitly in the Tin Can specification and explained for developers on the Statements 101 page.
+The main data structure used by xAPI to describe tracked experiences is called a statement.
+This structure is defined explicitly in the xAPI specification and explained for developers on the Statements 101 page.
 As a learning designer, you don’t need to know statements to the same level of detail as a developer, but you do need to understand the basics so that you can communicate with your developer effectively.
 You also need to know a process you can go through to design what data you want to track for each of your experiences.

 Note that this tutorial assumes you’re creating a solution from scratch.
-If you’re using existing products that include Tin Can tracking, those products will have already considered statement design so you may not need to.
+If you’re using existing products that include xAPI tracking, those products will have already considered statement design so you may not need to.

 Your first step in designing statements is to figure out what data about the learning experiences you’re designing you’ll need to capture.
 This needs to be a detailed list of every piece of data you’ll capture about each learning experience.
 At this stage, don’t worry so much about how you will get the data or even if getting that data is possible; work out what you’ll need in an ideal world.